CarlosBonetti/zacs/README.md

+# :warning: DEPRECATION NOTICE :warning:

+This project is deprecated after the launch of the official Zeplin API, on February 2020.

+See the official API docs: https://docs.zeplin.dev/

+***

 # zacs - Zeplin Automated Crawler Service

 A node crawler and API server for retrieving zeplin project information, since zeplin does not provide an official API for integration.